-I must have said it a hundred times during my three years as a reporter and editor at The Daily Pennsylvanian.“This sentence has to go.
+I must have said it a hundred times during my three years as a reporter and editor at The Daily Pennsylvanian.

 Below are your search results.
 You can also try a Basic Search.

 Penn is introducing a new format for the sexual violence prevention training during New Student Orientation this year.
+The program will be run by Speak About It — a performance group that presents “about consent, boundaries and healthy relationships,” according to its website.
 Here’s a rundown of things you should know about the presentation and sexual violence at Penn.

-Penn’s mental health task force is in the process of synthesizing information and developing recommendations aimed at improving mental health resources on campus, after conducting research and interviews last semester and over the summer.
+Penn’s mental health task force is in the process of synthesizing information and developing recommendations to improve mental health resources on campus after conducting research and interviews last semester and over the summer.

 Newly uncovered documents show the University offered to purchase Drexel University in November, but the offer was dropped when the Antitrust Division of the U.S. Department of Justice threatened to block the proposed merger.

-As its lease expires, the printing service supplier will shift all of its operations to its main location at 39th and Walnut streets.
+The Campus Copy Center at 3731 Walnut St. will close its doors on Wednesday as its lease expires.
+The printing service supplier will shift all of its operations to its main location at 39th and Walnut streets.